Advertiser Learning in Direct Advertising Markets: Model and Estimation

 \subsection{Advertising Payoffs}

-Each week $w$, advertiser $a$ considers placing an ad at each of the sites, $s$, where an ad is not already running.
-When choosing to place an ad at site $s$, the advertiser considers a menu of potential run lengths (i.e., how many days the ad is to run), $x$, and prices, $p$, that are charged by sites.
-For example, the advertiser considering site $s$ might have the following options: $\{$7 days for \$100, 14 days for \$180, 30 days for \$350, not advertising at site $s$$\}$.
+Each week $w$, advertiser $a$ considers placing an ad at each of the top 20 sites, $s$, where the advertiser does not already have an ad running.
+When choosing to place an ad at site $s$, the advertiser considers a menu of potential subscription lengths (i.e., how many days the ad is to run), $x$, and prices, $p$, that are charged by sites.
+For example, an advertiser considering site $s$ might have the following options: $\{$7 days for \$100, 14 days for \$180, 30 days for \$350, not advertising at site $s se=0.006)$ implying a 1.11\% increase in the number creatives used for each 1\% increase in subscriptions purchased at a site.
+Hence copy wear-out from seeing the same creative over time is not likely to be substantial.{} } The term $\psi_{m[w]}$ is a month fixed effect, included to account for any seasonal dynamics affecting the entire ad network.
+Finally, $\epsilon_{asw}$ is an idiosyncratic demand shifter at the advertiser-site-week level that is observed by the advertiser and not the econometrician.

-The expected payoff generated by the ad running for $x$ days at site $s$ starting at week $w$ depends on the expected number of site visitors who will be exposed to the ad.
-The average daily number of visitors exposed to ads at site $s$ is denoted $t_{s}$ and is common knowledge to all sites and advertisers.
-Accordingly, an ad running for $x$ days at site $s$ yields $t_{s}x$ total expected impressions.
-We specify advertiser $a$'s expected payoff from an ad running for $x$ days at site $s$ as follows:

-where the first summand represents the advertiser's valuation from the expected advertising outcome, and the second ($p_{sw}(x)$) represents the price the publisher charges to the advertiser.
-This function for advertiser valuation is a special case of the generalized translated constant elasticity of substitution utility function discussed in \textcite{bhat2008multiple} and \textcite{lee2014modeling}.
-The parameter $\zeta_{a}>0$ determines the rate at which the advertiser satiates on additional impressions.
-The term $\delta_{asw}>0$ determines the overall scale of payoffs, and in particular the change in marginal payoff at the point of zero impressions.

-The term $\delta_{asw}$ is subscripted by both advertiser and site, reflecting the empirical regularity that the same number of impressions served by two similar sites can generate different payoffs for the same advertiser \parencite{perlich_2012}.
-We refer to this as the \emph{match }between the advertiser's ad content and the site's audience.
-A high match value leads to higher profits, and thus a higher likelihood of advertising at site $s$.
-A priori, the value of $\delta_{asw}$ is unknown to the advertiser, but it can be learned over time, as described in Section \ref{subsec:Advertiser-Site-Match-and}.
-Were the advertiser to be overly optimistic about its match with site $s$, it would initially advertise too much at that site.
-Were the advertiser to be overly pessimistic, it would advertise too little.
-Hence, there is value in learning efficiently about match.